 … I am just saying that realize that all of these alternatives have really interesting and unsettling theological reverberations that we need to be aware of.
 So that is an alternative that some people have suggested.
 What I am arguing right now is I am not sure we are forced to that alternative because I am not convinced that the evidence is inconsistent with there being an original historical human pair.
 The bottleneck got so small that it was just two people – Adam and Eve – and if you then imagine accelerated rates of mutation which would be either by divine intervention or just naturally, like the sheep on Haute Island, then that is entirely consistent with the evidence that we have today.

 In order to understand why Craig is mistaken, we will have to understand exactly what heterozygosity is, how it relates to genetic diversity, and how natural selection has shaped it over time in the Kerguelen mouflon population.
-In tomorrow’s post, we will start with these key issues.
+Next, we will start with these key issues.